string[] cities = {"New York","Paris","London"};

 }

 Besides making use of generics, the new interfaces are slightly different than their predecessors.
-Unlike IEnumerator, IEnumerator derives from IDisposable and does not have a Reset method.
+Unlike IEnumerator, IEnumerator

 The second and more difficult problem is implementing the iterator.
 Although that implementation is straightforward for simple, it is challenging with more advanced data structures, such as binary trees, which require recursive traversal and maintaining iteration state through the recursion.
 Moreover, if you require various iteration options, such as head-to-tail and tail-to-head on a linked list, the code for the linked list will be bloated with various iterator implementations.
 This is exactly the problem that C# 2.0 iterators were designed to address.
 Using iterators, you can have the C# compiler generate the implementation of IEnumerator for you.
 The C# compiler can automatically generate a nested class to maintain the iteration state.
 You can use iterators on a generic collection or on a type-specific collection.
 All you need to do is tell the compiler what to yield in each iteration.
-As with manually providing an iterator, you need to expose a GetEnumerator method, typically by implementing IEnumerable or IEnumerable.
+As with manually providing an iterator, you need to expose a GetEnumerator method, typically by implementing IEnumerable or IEnumerable

 You tell the compiler what to yield using the new C# yield return statement.